alperenbelgic/backend-flow-controller/README.md

 - I cannot decide in which state the application is now.
 I do not know which rows and which columns are used to decide for current state.
 - I am not sure how I should desing the API.
 Which web services I should call, which orders etc.

+### Best Practices
+- Do not consume data directly from a service or db call in actions.
+Write them to flow first, then use it in another action.
+We want to observe the IO in the system.

 ## Some Pseudo Tests: